 Many media applications generate CBR traffic carried over UDP.
-We studied the loss and jitter observed for a $920(=8 \times 115)$ kb/s CBR stream from a video source to a piconet destination.
-The RTP delay jitter as described in RFC 1889 [32] was measured at the receiver.
+We studied the loss and jitter observed for an $8 \times 115$ kb/s = 920 kb/s CBR stream from a video source to a $MC^2$ destination.
+The RTP delay jitter as described in RFC 1889 [37] was measured at the receiver.
 The topology used for this set of experiments was the same as the one for the TCP throughput experiments.